tardieu/affinity/README.md

 possibly forcing the selection of a new target pod for an ongoing session.

-This prototype affinity implementation is built into the Knative Serving activator component.
+This prototype affinity implementation is built into the Knative Serving activator service.
 It requires the activator to always remain on the request path for services that make use of revision or session affinity.
-The activator component may be replicated.
+The activator service may be replicated.
 We use Redis to consistently handle affinity across activator replicas.

 ## Example stateful service